MansiAgrawal18/Zomato-Analysis/README.md

 Creating buckets for average price ranges and finding out how many restaurants fall in each bucket Calculating the percentage of restaurants with table booking.
 Calculating the percentage of restaurants with online delivery.
-Developing charts based on cuisines, city, ratings Building dashboard for above Kip's.
+Developing charts based on cuisines, city,  and ratings.
+Building dashboard for above Kip's.